Dominican Republic up close

 The Guaguas and Carritos are often packed to a loose interpretation of safe capacity, stuffing up to six people in the back, and two on the passenger side beside the driver.
 If you take a seat, be prepared to pick up more passengers as you go, and be prepared for it to get loud and uncomfortable before you get where you’re going.

 Want more specifics on how to get around once you’re here?
-Read our guide to transport in the Dominican Republic.
+Read our guide to transportation in the Dominican Republic.

 Art for sale in Las Terrenas